The Soul of Oporto

 spot in the city and the place everyone loves -- UNESCO did too, and declared it a World Heritage Site.

-Have a cool drink and take in the unique atmosphere, and return at night when it is especially lively.
-There are dozens of cafés,
+Have a refreshing drink and take in the unique atmosphere, and return at night when it is especially lively.
+There are cafés, bars, and restaurants sheltered under medieval arches, making it the most popular district in the city for eating and drinking.

 In the center of the square is a bronze cube surrounded by café tables, and just around the corner on Rua da Alfândega is "Casa do

 Infante" (or "House of the Prince"), where Prince Henry the Navigator was born in 1394.
-Over the years the building also

-served as the city's customs house, and now contains the city archives, including the document of Prince Henry's baptism, and other articles
+Over the years the building also served as the city's customs house, and now contains the city archives, including the document of Prince Henry's baptism, and other articles and manuscripts related to the history of Oporto.

 Location: Riverfront/city center